ace-design/cosmic/README.md

 The **COSmIC** (Composition Operators for Sensing InfrastuCture) is a tool aimed to support different users on a shared System Information by generating code deployed on each level composing the sensors network.

-This short README is intented to give a brief overview of the framework and to provide the minimal material to understand how it works.
+This short README is intended to give a brief overview of the framework and to provide the minimal material to understand how it works.

 Architecture
 ------------

-This framework is organised in differents packages:
+This framework is organised in different packages:

 * fr.unice.modalis.cosmic.**actions**: actions modelisation
 * fr.unice.modalis.cosmic.**algo**: algorithms used to compose data collection behaviors (contains the COSmIC operators)
 * fr.unice.modalis.cosmic.**conveter**: code generators
 * fr.unice.modalis.cosmic.**core**: data structure used to build a user behavior
-* fr.unice.modalis.cosmic.**exceptions**: exceptions handleled by the framework
+* fr.unice.modalis.cosmic.**exceptions**: exceptions handled by the framework
 * fr.unice.modalis.cosmic.**scenario**: pre-defined scenarios which can be used to model basic user behaviors

 How-to: Build a data collection behavior?